Goodjman/TagNoteManager/README.md

 ## Technical details and overview
 List of functions:<br />
-• Drag and drop upload of an image
+• Drag and drop upload of an image<br />
-• Tap/click on image to put a tag
+• Tap/click on image to put a tag<br />
-• Enter a note for each tag
+• Enter a note for each tag<br />
-• List of notes
+• List of notes<br />
-• Highlight tag when note selected
+• Highlight tag when note selected<br />
-• Highlight note when tag clicked
+• Highlight note when tag clicked<br />
 Purpose of this small project is to verify HTML markup skills and knowledge of preferred JS.
-Everything except listed functions are just dummy HTML components without any logic behind.
+Everything except listed functions are just dummy HTML components without any logic behind.<br />
 List of blocks:<br />
-Left Menu - is a dummy component which should allow to change selected element.
+Left Menu - is a dummy component which should allow to change selected element.<br />
 Header - only actionable area is a file uploading component.
-Search input and Log in button are dummy plugs.
+Search input and Log in button are dummy plugs.<br />
 Image Area - if image is uploaded to a page it should become clickable.
 Upon click on the image user should see a pop-up with a textarea where he can enter some text.
 Pop-up has two options: Ok, Cancel.
 If user cancels this action, then pop-up should disappear.
 In case of Ok action, tag should appear in place of original click on the image and note should be added to list of notes.
 At this moment just added tag and note should become highlighted.
 Later on by clicking on tags related note should become highlighted.
 List of Notes - that is a plain list of notes added to an image.
 By selecting a note related tag should become highlighted.
-Toggle on the top of a list (Latest vs All) is a dummy plug.
+Toggle on the top of a list (Latest vs All) is a dummy plug.<br />
-General comment: in case of uploading of new image, all tags and notes should be removed.
+General comment: in case of uploading of new image, all tags and notes should be removed.<br />

 ## Available Scripts